This document is for a development version of Ceph.

 Objects that belong to a given bucket are listed in a bucket index, as discussed in sub-section ‘Bucket Index’ above.
 The default naming for index objects is “.dir.<marker>” in pool “default.rgw.buckets.index”.

 Omap is a key-value store, associated with an object, in a way similar to how Extended Attributes associate with a POSIX file.
 An object’s omap is not physically located in the object’s storage, but its precise implementation is invisible and immaterial to RADOS Gateway.
-In Hammer, one LevelDB is used to store omap in each OSD.
+In Hammer, LevelDB is used to store omap data within each OSD; later releases default to RocksDB but can be configured to use LevelDB.

 Before the Dumpling release, the ‘bucket.instance’ metadata did not exist and the ‘bucket’ metadata contained its information.
 It is possible to encounter such buckets in old installations.